ianlshaw/devops-showcase/README.md

 This is a flask web application running a minimal configuration.
 Prepared using packer.

-The architecture utilized both auto-scaling groups as well as a load balancer.
+The architecture uses both auto-scaling groups as well as a load balancer.

 This provides high-availability by provisioning ec2 hosts in at least two availability zones.